MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/About/about_Comparison_Operators.md

-The `-in` and -`notin` operators were introduced in PowerShell 3 as the syntactic reverse of the of `contains` and `-notcontain` operators. `-in` returns True when the left-hand side (test object) matches one of the elements in the set. `-notin` returns False instead.
-When the test object is a set, these operators use reference equality, i.e. they check whether one of the set's elements is the same instance of the test object.
+The `-in` and -`notin` operators were introduced in PowerShell 3 as the syntactic reverse of the of `contains` and `-notcontain` operators. `-in` returns **True** when the left-hand side `<test-object>` matches one of the elements in the set. `-notin` returns **False** instead.
+When the test object is a set, these operators use reference equality to check whether one of the set's elements is the same instance of the test object.

 The following examples do the same thing that the examples for `-contain` and `-notcontain` do, but they are written with `-in` and `-notin` instead.